RevEngAI/reai-rz/README.md

 - Make sure to put correct value for `apikey` build arg.
 You can also change it after installing though, through directly editing config file, or using the `REi` command inside the plugin.

+- This will do a clean build always to make sure you get latest commits of all RevEngAI maintained repos.
+If you don't want to do that, just remove the `--no-cache` flag passed to `docker build ...`

 ### Manual